 So I started with my parents hoping that they will tell me everything I needed to know and that I will write an article in no time.
 But of course, that didn’t happen.
 They started by stating that the origins of Moroccan cuisine were linked to the country’s historical influences and then mentioned the impact of the great dynasties of Morocco, the Almoravides the Almohades, the Merinides, the Saadians and the Alaouites.

 After my parents, my second logical option was my dear friend google.
 So I googled and googled, read some very interesting articles and books and I realized that my parents were right.
 Morocco’s cuisine’s origins are intricate in the country’s history.
 Probably like any cuisine in the world.

-Unlike my much-loved husband, I am not a history person and you probably didn’t end up on my blog to fall asleep, so I won’t go in too much details but I will try to explain the impact of the main cultural and historical influences chronologically.
+Unlike my much-loved life partner, I am not a history person and you probably didn’t end up on my blog to fall asleep, so I won’t go in too much details but I will try to explain the impact of the main cultural and historical influences chronologically.

 The Berbers, Morocco’s first inhabitants are responsible for culinary methods and practices that are still alive today.
 They introduced the tagine utensil more than 2000 years ago and are in fact responsible for the slow cooking and well-known cooking practice.
 The Berbers are also accountable for the common meat preserving technique still present in Morocco (‘khli’) and have abundantly integrated to their diet some crucial ingredients to Moroccan cuisine, such as couscous, chickpeas and beans.